tridactyl/tridactyl/readme.md

 *   Why doesn't Tridactyl work on some pages?

     One possible reason is that the site has a strict content security policy.
-We can rewrite these to make Tridactyl work, but we do not want to worsen the security of sensitive pages, so it is taking us a little while.
-See [#112](https://github.com/cmcaine/tridactyl/issues/112).
+You can try to use `set csp clobber` to fix this, but know that it could worsen the security of sensitive pages.

 *   How can I know which mode I'm in/have a status line?